-Today Forlimpopoli is mostly known as the hometown of the man of letters and gastronome Pellegrino Artusi (Forlimpopoli 1820-Florence 1911), although it also had an eventful history.
+Today Forlimpopoli is mostly known as the hometown of the man of letters and gastronome Pellegrino Artusi (Forlimpopoli 1820-Florence 1911); in fact it is also known as Artusiana Town, although it also had an eventful history.

 Worth mentioning is also the Chiesa dei Servi nearby in the square.
 Dating to the mid-15th century, the church was however given its current appearance at the beginning of the 18th century: a set of buildings dominated by the characteristic 18th century large tower that is even higher than the bell tower.

 The interior of the church is magnificently decorated with elegant furniture and six large niches with altars featuring valuable paintings, among which the Annunciation altarpiece painted by Marco Palmezzano.

 The Collegiata di S. Ruffillo is an example of 6th century architecture; it is here that the relics of Saint Ruffillo – the first bishop of Forlimpopoli – are held.
 The church was rebuilt in the 15th century and underwent renovation works in 1821.

 In the spirit of ‘Science in the kitchen and the art of eating well’, Forlimpopoli is home to Casa Artusi,the first gastronomy culture centre dedicated to Italian home cooking.

 Hosted in the recently renovated buildings of the Chiesa dei Servi to pay tribute to Pellegrino Artusi, it is the ideal place for tasting traditional cooking, but also for improving your cooking skills at the famous Cookery School.